 Voice Search Increasing

 According to Google Voice Search has doubled over the last year.
 By 2020 half of all searches will come from voice according to ComScore, a leading media measurement and analytics company.
 Web user’s behaviour has changed significantly since the introduction of the smartphone.
 Mobile search now exceeds desktop search and is growing at a phenomenal rate.
-Mobile search has encouraged the growth of micro-moment marketing and the development of the physical web.

 Voice search and the Digital Assistant is the next natural development, and its use won’t be confined to the smartphone.
 ‘Google Home’ is intended to bring the digital assistant right into your living room.